For adults with type 2 diabetes, in addition to diet and exercise

 These stories represent the personal experiences of actual FARXIGA patients.
 The opinions expressed are their own, based on their own experiences, and will not relate to everyone with type 2 diabetes.
 Please consult your doctor, as these testimonials are not substitutes for medical advice.

-Join the club and help other people like you by passing along your insights and experiences with type 2 diabetes.
+Are you taking FARXIGA?
+Then join the club and help other people like you by passing along your experiences with type 2 diabetes.